Finistere/antidote/README.rst

 Core functionalities:

-- Injection done through type hints and optionally from argument's name and/or with explicitly specified dependencies.
+- Injection of all kinds of functions (method, classmethod, bound or not, ...) through type hints and optionally from argument's name and/or with explicitly specified dependencies.
 - Dependency cycle detection
 - Thread-safety and limited performace impact (see `injection benchmark <https://github.com/Finistere/antidote/blob/master/benchmark.ipynb>`_).
-- Antidote is declarative and does not do any magic out of the box.
-Reading the decorators is enough to understand what it does and from where dependencies are coming from.
-- Is easy to work with an IDE: no :code:`**kwargs` which makes arguments impossible to guess and has type hints everywhere.
 - Easily extendable, through dependency providers.
 All after-mentioned kind of dependencies are implemented with it.
 It is designed to support custom kind of dependencies from the ground up.
   So if you want custom magic or whatever, you can have it !